 Photo Printing Paper

 These days, the average color printer is capable of reproducing high quality digital photographs.
 Using low quality paper to print photographs, however, can give you a substandard result even with the best equipment.
-If you’re interested in printing photographs, you’ll need to purchase paper.
+If you’re interested in printing photographs, you’ll need to purchase the right kind of paper.
 Typically, this comes in a glossy finish, but you can also purchase matte photo paper that will show off bright colors and shadows.
+Matte paper is known for producing photos that last longer, but ultimately, it’s a matter of personal preference.

 Inkjet Printer Paper vs. Laser Printer Paper